amirdaraby/Smallit-api/.github/CONTRIBUTING.md

 - Clone your forked repository to your local machine
 - Create a new branch for your contribution:
 `git checkout -b feature/your-feature` or if you are fixing a bug use `git checkout -b bugfix/your-bugfix`
-- Make your changes and commit them:
+- Make your changes and commit them
-- Push your changes to your forked repository:
+- Push your changes to your forked repository

 ## How to Contribute